 4.1 Overview of CFC Support Services

-CFC Support Services consist of four subgroups: Social Emotional Component, Pediatric Consultative Services, Parent Liaison Activities and Local Interagency Council Coordination.
-Each CFC office will be responsible to perform the duties outlined in the CFC Policy & Procedure Manual under each subgroup.
-Staff responsibilities for these subgroups can be merged and/or preformed separately as determined by each CFC office.
-Prior to each fiscal year, the CFC Program Manager will submit an Annual Support Services Plan to the assigned DHS Liaison EI Program staff who will review the plan for that fiscal year.
+CFC Support Services consist of four subgroups: (1) Social Emotional (SE) Component, (2) Developmental Pediatric Consultant Services, (3) Parent Liaison Activities and (4) Local Interagency Council (LIC) Coordination.
+Each CFC office will be responsible to perform the duties outlined in this manual under each subgroup.
+Staff responsibilities for these subgroups can be merged and/or performed separately as determined by each CFC office.
+Prior to each fiscal year, the CFC Program Manager will submit an Annual Support Services Plan to the assigned DHS EI Program staff who will review the plan for that fiscal year.
 Midway through the fiscal year (approximately January-February) the assigned DHS EI Program staff will follow up on the plan with the CFC Program Manager to see if the activities and procedures are being implemented as planned.

 4.2 Social Emotional Component Policy

-The Social Emotional (SE) component supports SE development for all children in EI and more effectively identifies and serves children with SE concerns and their families.
+The SE component supports SE development for all children in EI and more effectively identifies and serves children with SE concerns and their families.
 The SE component provides SE screening as a part of intake and when needed, specialized assessment and intervention to address SE/behavioral/mental health concerns.
-The comprehensive approach provides relationship-based training, addition of a SE Consultant to the EI entry points, reflective consultation for managers, reflective supervision and case consultation for Service Coordinators, and professional development and networking for providers.
+The comprehensive approach allows for the provision of relationship-based training, in addition to a SE Consultant to the EI entry points, reflective consultation for managers, reflective supervision and case consultation for Service Coordinators, and professional development and networking for providers, as needed.

 4.3 Social Emotional Component Procedure